jetty/jetty-examples/webapps/logging-log4j2/README.md

 can use it.

 * `logging-webapp/src/main/webapp/WEB-INF/web.xml` - this contains the servlets + error handling definition
-* `demobase/start.ini` - this contains the `jetty.base` configuration for this instance of jetty
+* `demobase/start.d/` - this contains the `jetty.base` configurations for this instance of jetty
- (it has modules for `http`, `deploy`, and `resources` along with manual lib entries for slf4j and log4j2)
+ (it has modules for `logging-log4j2`, `logging-jcl-capture`, `logging-jul-capture`, `http`, `ee10-deploy`, and `resources` enabled)
-* `demobase/lib/slf4j/` - this is the `jetty.base` server libs for slf4j, Using a version newer then what the webapp has.
-* `demobase/lib/log4j/` - this is the `jetty.base` server libs for log4j, Using a version newer then what the webapp has.
+* `demobase/lib/logging/` - this is the `jetty.base` server libs for the various logging libraries.
-* `demobase/webapps/normal.xml` - this is the configuration used to control the classloader for the deployed webapp at the root context (context-path of `/`).
+* `demobase/webapps/logging-webapp.xml` - this is the configuration used to control the classloader for the deployed webapp at the root context (context-path of `/`).
-* `demobase/resources/logback.xml` - this is the server logback configuration
+* `demobase/resources/log4j2.xml` - this is the server log4j2 configuration
 * `logging-webapp/src/main/resources/log4j2.xml` - this is the webapp log4j2 configuration
  (also found within the `webapps/logging-webapp.war` when compiled)